RDCN-Community-Developers/RhythmToolkit/README.md

 ```

 You can also use the built-in template to create a level with basic events.
-This template is the same as the default level template created by the Rhythm Doctor editor.
+This template is the same as the default level template created by the Rhythm Doctor Level Editor.

 ```cs
 using RhythmBase.RhythmDoctor.Components;